-- Update your resume with additional activities, community service, and/or part time jobs. - Consider summer enrichment programs related to a potential career interest. - Continue extracurricular activities and community service work. - Work to strengthen reading, writing, and math skills. - Continue to practice for standardized testing by utilizing Khan Academy. - Complete summer assignments for Honors/AP courses.
+- Update your resume with additional activities, community service, and/or part time jobs. - Consider summer enrichment programs related to a potential career interest. - Continue extracurricular activities and community service work. - Work to strengthen reading, writing, and math skills. - Continue to practice for standardized testing by utilizing College Board or ACT's websites or other prep sites. - Complete summer assignments for Honors/AP courses.